-In Alberta, as of January 1, 2018, regulated facilities with GHG emissions greater than 10,000 tonnes CO2-equivalent per year are required to report their GHG emissions and those with GHG emissions greater than 100,000 tonnes per year are subject to emissions intensity reduction requirements.
+In Alberta, facilities with GHG emissions greater than 10,000 tonnes CO2-equivalent per year are required to report their GHG emissions.
+Pursuant to the Carbon Competitiveness Incentive Regulation ("CCIR"), facilities that emit equal to or greater than 100,000 tonnes of GHGs per year are subject to emissions intensity reduction requirements.
 The Whitecourt Biomass Facility has not been subject to emissions intensity reduction requirements.
 The Alberta government also regulates other air emissions such as carbon monoxide, NOx and particulates.
 The Whitecourt Biomass Facility is in compliance with all of its GHG and air emissions compliance and reporting requirements.

+If a regulated facility under the CCIR is unable to meet its emissions intensity reduction requirements, it can otherwise do so by purchasing Offsets.
 The Alberta Climate Leadership Act was proclaimed in force as of January 1, 2017.
 It applies to facilities and persons who are not subject to the emissions intensity reduction requirements and imposes a carbon levy on certain fuels, such as natural gas and oil, imported into the Province or sold in the Province.
-As of January 1, 2018, the carbon levy was increased to \$30/tonne, which will increase the costs payable by consumers of the fuels that are subject to the levy.
+The carbon levy is currently set at \$30/tonne.